bjajoh/runway-light-inspection/robot_localization/README.md

 robot_localization
 ==================

 robot_localization is a package of nonlinear state estimation nodes.
-The package was developed by Charles River Analytics, Inc.

-Please see documentation here: http://docs.ros.org/melodic/api/robot_localization/html/index.html
+The following example shows the ROS service call of the navsat_transform node.
+It can be used to transform WGS84 coordinates from and to local refference coordinates.

+This example call "/fromLL" tansforms a point on AAU (Aalborg) campus east to the local coordinate system (meters).

 ```
 rosservice call /fromLL "ll_point: